ishan1993/AmazonWatchDog/README.md

 ###Introduction
-Application uses Twilio’s Python API to send a SMS notification to user when the price of the product that they configured the script to track drops to a desired amount.
-User can
+Application uses Twilio’s Python API to send an SMS notification to user when the price of the product that they configured the script to track drops to a desired amount.
+User can add the product

 ###How to Install the app
 1) Clone the repo